 7.4 What can I use instead of eggs in the cake?

-You can substitute eggs with applesauce, mashed bananas, or flaxseed meal mixed with water for vegan versions or egg allergies.
+Use applesauce, mashed bananas, or flaxseed meal mixed with water for vegan or allergy-friendly versions.

 7.5 Can I make a chocolate cake without gluten?